 Technically, there is no ice-cream involved here, but still, this tahini banana date shake deserves the title 100%!

-You don’t need ice-cream to achieve a creamy, rich, and decadent shake.
-The combination of ripe frozen bananas and rich, nutty tahini takes care of that!
-(You already know how much a fan of tahini I am, and I’m super excited to share a new way to use it)!
+You don't need ice-cream to achieve a creamy, rich, and decadent smoothie (our mango smoothie and green smoothie recipes are further proof!).
+In this date shake recipe, the combination of ripe frozen bananas and rich, nutty tahini takes care of the richness and creaminess without using heavy cream!
+(You already know how much a fan of tahini I am, and I'm super excited to share a new way to use it)!

 Whether you're looking for an easy nutrition-packed breakfast smoothie or an afternoon pick-me-up, this tahini banana shake is so worth a try.
 It's so delicious, I think of it as a feel-good dessert.